NVIDIA/NeMo/README.md

 ## Dependencies:
-Download or clone the Megatron-LM repository and place it inside the bignlp_scripts directory.
+Download or clone the Megatron-LM repository and place it inside the bignlp-scripts directory.
 Both the preprocessing and training need to run code in the Megatron-LM repository.